-- With the exception of the UB04 claim form, all other claim forms must be signed and dated.
-The FI will accept stamped or computer-generated signatures, but authorized personnel must initial them. - Continuous feed forms must be torn apart before submission. - The recipient's 13-digit Medicaid ID number must be used to bill claims.
+- Signatures are optional on paper claim forms.
+Providers may choose to submit stamped or computer-generated signatures; - Continuous feed forms must be torn apart before submission; and - The recipient's 13-digit Medicaid ID number must be used to bill claims.
 The 16-digit CCN number from the plastic ID card is NOT acceptable.